rexlx/send/README.md

 send a command to a specific user using a specific key:
 $ send "locate special.xml" user@host -k /path/to/key

-send a command to hosts read in from a file with a common username: send --top-ten -f test.txt -u rxlx
+read in hosts from a file with a common username: (sep="\n") send --top-ten -f nodes.txt -u rxlx

 modify sudoers file
 send --mod-sudo root@surx -x rxlx